LTAD

 What is it?

-Long-term athlete development, or LTAD, is a system originally designed by Canadian Sport Centre’s LTAD Expert Group, which has recently been adopted by Badminton Canada to produce internationally successful athletes.
-Many sport organizations in Canada and around the world are already using similarly designed LTAD systems.
+Long-term athlete development (LTAD) is a system originally designed by the Canadian Sport Centre’s LTAD Expert Group.
+It has been adopted by Badminton Canada to produce internationally successful athletes.
+Many sports organizations in Canada and around the world are already using similarly designed LTAD systems.

 Why do we need LTAD?